Flag of the European Union EU Clinical Trials Register Help

 End point title

-Mean Titers of Antibody Immune Responses to Haemophilus Influenzae Type B (Hib) Vaccine [30]
+Mean Titers of Anti-Hepatitis B Surface Antibody in Response to Hepatitis B Virus (HBV) Vaccine

 End point description

-The immune response to Hib vaccine will be assessed 1 month after the first dose of MMR vaccine (if the first dose is administered at 11 months of age or later) or 1 month after the second dose of MMR vaccine (if the first dose is administered before 11 months of age), or at Month 13 of chronological age if MMR vaccine is not planned to be administered.
-This is to evaluate whether infants can mount humoral immune responses to clinically relevant vaccines.
-The data collection is ongoing, and results will be disclosed within 1 year from the SCD.
+The immune response to HBV vaccine was assessed 1 month after the first dose of MMR vaccine (if the first dose is administered at 11 months of age or later) or 1 month after the second dose of MMR vaccine (if the first dose is administered before 11 months of age), or at Month 13 of chronological age if MMR vaccine was not planned to be administered.
+This was to evaluate whether infants can mount humoral immune responses to clinically relevant vaccines.
+AIRI included all infants in the SAFI for whom any serum titers of antibody immune response to vaccinations were available.
+Number analyzed are the number of infants with data available for analysis.

 End point type